Everything you need to know about the 16:8 diet

-With so many different diets claiming to be the best, it can be hard keeping them all straight.
+Keeping them all straight can be challenging, with so many different programs claiming to be the best.
 The 16:8 diet has gained a lot of traction in recent years, but what is it exactly?
 Is it safe?
 And does it work?

 The 16:8 diet is basically intermittent fasting

 While the name sounds fancy, the 16:8 diet is nothing but intermittent fasting.
-As the name suggests, the 16:8 diet restricts eating to an eight-hour window.
+As the name suggests, the 16:8 diet suggests eating in an eight-hour window.
 The remaining sixteen hours are spent fasting.
-During the eight-hour window, you can eat whatever you want -- there are no calorie restrictions.
-While you're fasting the rest of the time, you should drink plenty of water.
+During the eight-hour window, you can eat whatever you want — there are no calorie restrictions.
+While you’re fasting the rest of the time, you should drink plenty of water.
 Black coffee and tea are acceptable, too.

 It’s up to you when you want to begin and end your eight-hour eating window.
 But keeping your window earlier, such as from 7 am to 3 pm, is recommended.
 This is because the body’s biological clock is designed to eat earlier in the day.
 Blood sugar control is best in the morning but becomes worse throughout the day.
 You also digest food faster in the morning, giving you a metabolic advantage.